olm3ca/Galaxy-Chromebook/README.md

 Burn ISO, boot and configure.
 For Windows, you will need a driver utility beyond what Windows Update can find on its own.
 Driver Booster is one option, or try [Snappy](https://www.snappy-driver-installer.org/)

 ## Step 4: Install MacOS Catalina
 Download the lastest version of Opencore.
 Catalina is recommended for this hardware.
-We have non-working native nvram, so Big Sur will not install until this is fixed in a future corebook / MrChromebox firmware update.
+We have non-working native nvram, so Big Sur will not install until this is fixed in a future firmware update from MrChromebox.
+Emulated nvram does seem to work.

 1. Download and set up your Mac OS X Catalina USB install media. [gibMacOS](https://github.com/corpnewt/gibMacOS)
     - Before you make the install USB, make sure it is formatted as Mac OS Extended (Journaled) with GUID Partition Map.